elalienx/be2-react-start/README.md

 1. **Event listener:** To act uppon an user interacting with a button, formulary, checkbox, etc.
 1. **Props**: Abreviation for properties.
 In React is the way to pass data from parent to child.
 1. **State:** A fancy term to say to the React framework, that a piece data (variable, components, json, etc) should update the screen.
+1. **key:**: A special "props" that allow React to keep track of the dynamic components that you created.
+Otherwise the state will break.

 ## Anatomy of the project